distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## The first design: make both outcome legs settle

-The first impact-futures design tried to repair this paired conditional-asset trade without creating a third derivative.
-Its goal was to make both conditional legs retain a value under either outcome, so their difference would pay the event spread regardless of the resolution.
+The first impact-futures design tried to turn the paired conditional-asset trade into an outcome-independent spread position without creating a third derivative.
+A trader would go long the asset future conditional on outcome A and short the asset future conditional on outcome B. If both legs retained a terminal value under either outcome, their difference could equal the event spread regardless of the resolution.
+This would support speculation on the spread, but not hedging: the pair would have the same directional payoff under both outcomes rather than offsetting the asset holder's gain in one and loss in the other.

 Let `endogenous_spread_TWAP` be a pre-resolution time-weighted average of: